tubalmartin/riloadr/README.md

 Riloadr got inspired by the technique used by the [YUI image loader](http://yuilibrary.com/yui/docs/imageloader/).

-The main idea behind this technique is to leave the `src` attribute of `img` tags out of the HTML element altogether.
+The main idea behind this technique is to leave the `src` attribute of `img` tags out of the HTML element altogether and instead use a `data-src` attribute.

 This way we avoid making multiple requests to the server for different sizes of an image.
 Once Riloadr chooses the best size to deliver for the current screen, it adds the `src` attribute and the image is requested.